 How to Finance a Motorcycle

 Even more than car owners and their cars, motorcycle enthusiasts tend to have a very strong emotional connection to their bikes.

-Putting out the money for a new or used machine is no time to abandon rational thought.
-So, before visiting your local dealer or checking the want ads, spend some time determining just how much you can realistically afford to spend and find out all you can on the best and most economical way to finance your motorcycle.
+The problem with such devotion is that is can sometimes get the better of you, as when purchasing the bike of your dreams.
+Before visiting your local dealer or checking the want ads, spend some time determining just how much you can realistically afford to spend and find out all you can on the best and most economical way to finance your motorcycle.

 There are some differences between financing a car and a motorcycle, but there are more similarities, which really shouldn't come as a surprise.
 In both cases, you are buying a vehicle to get you around.
-In both cases, it's pretty expensive proposition.
+In both cases, it's a pretty expensive proposition.

-Also, if you are carrying a lot of credit card debt, consider waiting until you get it paid off or at least way down before getting your bike.
-As mentioned, lending money has a lot to do with taking a risk and that's especially true for motorcycle loans.
+And in both cases, the lender will check your credit.
+If you are carrying a lot of credit card debt, consider waiting until you get it paid down before getting your bike.
+Lending money has a lot to do with taking a risk and that's especially true for motorcycle loans.

-Shopping for the Best Motorcycle Loan is as Important as Shopping for the Best Bike
+Shopping for the Best Motorcycle Loan

 Motorcycle manufacturers are another source of financing.
 They often offer special financing programs as part of their sales promotion efforts, particularly on newly introduced models or on models that are slow in selling.
 Always ask your dealer if there are any OEM (original equipment manufacturer) loans available on the models you are interested in.
 These options are, of course, for new bikes only.

-What to Avoid
+What to Avoid When Buying a Motorcycle